rainbow-cards/rainbow-cards.github.io/index.md

 This TCG application aims to increase familiarity and engagement between the students and professors of the UH Manoa campus.
 Each professor card comes with various contact information, projects/achievements and fun facts about them, which may also be traded between users of the app.
 This further fosters a sense of community on campus, and helps students connect to their mentors better in a fun and engaging way!

+Beyond trading, card availability is limited based on factors like the number of people who registered for the course, card waves being limited to each academic semester, and a random chance to obtain a particular card, therefore encouraging interaction and trade between users to get professor cards they want.
+By students of the UH campus interacting with each other, <b>Manoa Rainbow Cards</b> hopes to contribute toward bridging the gap between student and faculty member and unify the family of the UH system that much more.

 The <b>Manoa Rainbow Cards</b> project implements the following technologies and resources:
 * [GitHub](https://github.com/)
 * [Meteor](https://www.meteor.com/)